Athyrium nipponicum 'Pictum'

 Japanese Painted Fern

-Athyrium nipponicum 'Pictum' – Well known and worth is this beauty with bright, silvery compound pinnate fern leaves becoming a darker gray-green towards the main leaf stem with a reddish purple main stalk – artfully designed by Mother Nature.
+Athyrium nipponicum 'Pictum' – 2 available in 2-quart pots.
+Well known and worth is this beauty with bright, silvery compound pinnate fern leaves becoming a darker gray-green towards the main leaf stem with a reddish purple main stalk – artfully designed by Mother Nature.
 Athyrium nipponicum 'Pictum' will slowly form a gorgeous colony from underground rhizomes planted in fertile soil with morning sun, dappled conditions to open shade.
 Exhibits drought tolerance in shade once established.
 Please scroll down to the Genus Overview for more information about ferns.
 Pot grown Division.

 Zone:(3)4 to 8(9)